Kodály Certification Program

 Biographies

 Kim Eyre headshot Kim Eyre is semi-retired but continues her passionate advocacy for music education.
-She was privileged to serve as a music educator for 39 years in elementary schools in London, ON, The Faculty of Education, Western University, the Schulich School of Education, Nipissing University and currently is the coordinator for the Kodály Certification program at the Don Wright Faculty of Music, Western University.
+She was privileged to serve as a music educator in elementary schools in London, ON, the Faculty of Education, Western University, the Schulich School of Education, Nipissing University and currently teaches in the undergraduate music education program at the Don Wright Faculty of Music, Western University.
+Kim is the coordinator for the Kodály Certification program at the Don Wright Faculty of Music, Western University.
 Her degrees include Doctor of Philosophy (University of Toronto), Diploma (Zoltán Kodály Pedagogical Institute of Music, Kesckemét, Hungary), Master of Music (Holy Names University, Oakland, California), Kodály Certification, University of Calgary and Bachelor of Education and Bachelor of Music (University of Western Ontario).
-Kim is the President of the Kodály Society of Ontario and the Past-President of the Kodály Society of Canada.
+Kim is the Past President of the Kodály Society of Ontario and the Kodály Society of Canada.
 She is a frequent presenter at local, provincial, national, and international music conferences.
 She has also instructed at summer courses at Wilfrid Laurier University and the University of Alberta.
 Kim’s primary research interests include identity formation and reformation of pre-service and in-service elementary specialist and generalist music teachers and a reimagining of Kodály music education in Canada.

 Eila Peterson headshot Eila Peterson has studied Kodály methodology with Ilona Bartalus, Miklós Takács, László Vikár, Lois Choksy, Erzsébet Szönyi, and Katalin Forrai and she has taught Musicianship for summer Kodály programs at the universities of Calgary and Victoria.
 Dr. Peterson currently teaches Music Theory and Aural Skills courses at The King’s University in Edmonton.
 She holds B.Mus. and B.Ed. degrees (Western University), M.Mus.
 (University of Calgary), and a Ph.D. in Music Education (Northwestern University).